aidancornelius/StillnessHKEUtility/README.md

 A tool app that exports real HealthKit data (heart rate, steps, sleep, workouts, etc.) from your physical iPhone, and paired Apple Watch into a JSON file, then imports that data into the iOS Simulator's HealthKit store.
 It can also generate synthetic health data patterns based on real samples.

-Why you'd need it: When developing health apps like Stillness, you can't test with realistic data in the Simulator since it lacks real sensors.
-This tool lets you capture your actual health metrics from your devices and use them in the Simulator for development and testing, ensuring your app handles real-world data correctly before deployment.
+Useful when developing health apps you can't test with realistic data in the Simulator since it lacks real sensors.
+This tool lets you capture your actual health metrics from your devices and use them in the Simulator for development and testing, ensuring your app handles real-world-ish data correctly before deployment (good for automated testing).

 ## Features